 The integration of GPS on the iPhone has been such a helpful and amazing technology.
 It has enabled us to do so many things like see better navigational accuracy and efficiency, get estimated travel times, and more.
 We could go on and on about all of the awesome things that GPS has done; however, there are at least a couple of reasons why you might want to fake your GPS location on the iPhone.

-- Works with all location-based APPs, such as Pokemon Go, Ingress, Fitness app, Facebook, etc
+- Works with all location-based apps, such as Pokemon Go, WhatsApp, Fitness app, Facebook, etc.

 If you follow along with us below, we’ll show you why you might want to fake GPS location, as well as some tools that you can use to make your GPS location appear as if it’s coming from elsewhere.
 Let’s dive right in, shall we?